Adjunct Fellows Program

-The SEARCA Adjunct Fellows (SAF) Program offers research opportunities along inclusive and sustainable agricultural and rural development (ISARD) to faculty and staff of member and partner universities of the SEARCA-initiated University Consortium for Graduate Education in Agriculture and Natural Resources (UC) as well as to research staff of other organizations under SEAMEO.
-It seeks to contribute to the University's/Organization's pursuit of excellence by advancing the fellow's research interest and capabilities.
+The SEARCA Adjunct Fellows (SAF) Program offers research opportunities along SEARCA's strategic intent of accelerating transformation through agricultural innovation (ATTAIN) to faculty and staff of member and partner universities of the SEARCA-initiated University Consortium for Graduate Education in Agriculture and Natural Resources (UC) as well as to research staff of other organizations under SEAMEO.

 Appointment and Entitlements

 Adjunct Fellows are not to be considered as regular employees of SEARCA.
 Their participation in the SAF program shall be by invitation only.
-Appointments shall be for one year, renewable upon mutual agreement of the fellows, their home institution, and SEARCA.
+Appointments shall be for one year, renewable upon mutual agreement of the fellow, his/her home institution, and SEARCA.

 Adjunct Fellows shall be provided with the following: